Skip to main content

 Further Education

 Young people with a date of birth that means they are entitled to Further Education will be supported to enrol at a local college.
-Most of our UASC have English as an Additional Language (EAL) so are likely to be enrolled onto ESOL provision (English for Speakers of Other Languages).
+Most of our UCiC have English as an Additional Language (EAL) so are likely to be enrolled onto ESOL provision (English for Speakers of Other Languages).
 Colleges require a level of competence in English before the young person can access their other courses.
-Similarly, if a child is Post 16 and not in education, employment, or training (NEET), a NEET PEP will be completed to monitor this and actively support the individual to move into education, employment or training (EET)*, linking in with Key Workers, Social Care and local Transition Advisors. (*
+Similarly, if a child is Post 16 and not in education, employment, or training (NEET), a NEET PEP will be completed to monitor this and actively support the individual to move into education, employment or training (EET), linking in with Key Workers, Social Care and local Transition Advisors.

-As with the rest of the Virtual School cohort, all UASC in education will receive termly PEP review meetings to monitor attainment and progress.
+As with the rest of the Virtual School cohort, all UCiC in education will receive termly PEP review meetings to monitor attainment and progress.
 The Virtual School quality assure all of these to make sure aspirations are raised and achievements are met.
 Due to Visa restrictions, unless the young person has “Leave to remain” Education is their only option, as they are not allowed to work so cannot access apprenticeships, employment etc.)

 In 2018 Unicef published a report on access and equality of education for refugee and asylum seeking children, and found that up to a quarter of children were waiting over 3 months for a school or college place.
 In order to improve access to education for asylum seeking children, Unicef recommends that Schools develop a school-wide ethos of welcome to refugee and asylum seeking children.
 It is not possible to rely on a small number of schools, but instead every school in Peterborough should aim to be inclusive and welcoming to this cohort of children.